Clarkson Wright and Jakes Ltd Banner Image

 Depending on the circumstances;

-To share our personal data with members of our company and third parties that will or may take control or ownership of some or all of our business (and professional advisors acting on our or their behalf) in connection with a significant corporate transaction or restructuring, including a merger, acquisition, asset sale or in the event of our insolvency
+To share your personal data with members of our company and third parties that will or may take control or ownership of some or all of our business (and professional advisors acting on our or their behalf) in connection with a significant corporate transaction or restructuring, including a merger, acquisition, asset sale or in the event of our insolvency

 In such cases information will be anonymised where possible and only shared where necessary